webbc99/omniauth_openid_connect/README.md

 I've forked this repository and launch as separate gem because maintaining of original was dropped.

+## Change

+In the callback initialisation phase, the response_mode specified in the config for openid_connect was not being merged in.
+This was required for our custom OAuth-OpenIDConnect platform.

 ## Installation

 Add this line to your application's Gemfile: